 This challenge is organised in the spirit of cooperative scientific progress.
 Therefore we ask everybody using this website to respect the rules below.
-The following rules apply to those who request to participate (individually or as a team) and download the data.
+The following rules apply to those who request to participate (individually or as a team) and to those who download the data.

 Evaluation of classification results uploaded to this website will be made publicly available on the Results page of this site, and by submitting results, you grant us permission to publish our evaluation.
 Participating teams maintain full ownership and rights to their method.
 We do not claim any ownership or rights to the algorithms.

 To participate in the challenge and have your results visible on this website it is mandatory to submit a 4-page paper in appropriate ISBI style to the organisers in which you explain your algorithm.